njc73/jeopardy/README.txt

 i didnt feel like sending a bunch of updated files and stuff so i put everything in a github repository

 things you need to have installed (all via pip)
+!!! i recommend setting up a virtual envionment (https://docs.python.org/3/library/venv.html) but you don't Have to
 |____ matplotlib
 |____ pandas
 |____ numpy